Looking for information on homeschooling in Australia? You’ve found it!

 A note about age in all states – Generally, from the age of 15 you can fulfil education requirements in other ways without being registered to homeschool, such as TAFE, employment, university, or an apprenticeship.
 This can often be easier than homeschool registration, and your child will get a recognised qualification.

 If you’d like to get your registration application done quickly and easily I highly recommend you watch the homeschool registration workshops in the Australian Homeschooling Summit.
 There are plenty of step-by-step workshops all about homeschool registration, including specific workshops for Queensland, NSW, Tasmania, WA, and the NT.
 The information provided in those and the general registration and reporting workshops will show you how to put together a plan quickly and with minimal stress, in a way that is very likely to be approved the first time.

 Travelling and Homeschooling in Australia

 Homeschool registration while travelling can be confusing.
 NSW and NT specifically mention travelling, and state that you are not allowed to homeschool and must enroll in distance education if you intend to travel for longer than a term.

-Each state’s regulations state that you cannot enrol to homeschool if you aren’t a permanent resident of the state.
+Each state’s regulations state that you cannot register to homeschool if you aren’t a permanent resident of the state.
 And if you don’t have a fixed address, you’re not.

 For example, this is what the ACT has to say about travelling –